What Is the Difference Between Veterans Day and Memorial Day?

 The Build Up to Veterans Day (November 11) — 4 of 6

 In post number four of our build up to Veterans Day we look at what makes Veterans Day unique, and minimize the confusion between Veterans Day and Memorial Day.
 Between now and Veterans Day, we will continue to share the history and importance of honoring our veterans.

 Alike in Dignity

-We begin this topic with the main similarity in Memorial Day and Veterans Day.
-Both holidays were created to honor those soldiers who have gone to war on behalf of our country and, in so doing, lost their lives.
+The main similarity between Memorial Day and Veterans Day is that both holidays were created to honor those soldiers who have gone to war on behalf of our country and, in so doing, lost their lives.
 The holidays are set aside each year to honor the men and women brave enough to risk everything while wearing the uniform of the United States Armed Forces.

 Happy to Have Them Home